Monarch Butterfly Grove

 The butterflies form dense clusters with each one hanging with its wing down over the one below it to form a shingle effect.
 This provides shelter from the rain and warmth for the group.
 The weight of the cluster help keeps it from whipping in the wind and dislodging the butterflies.

-Our colony is one of the largest in the nation, hosting an average of 25,000 butterflies over the last five years.
+Our colony is one of the largest in the nation, some years hosting an average of 25,000 butterflies.

 The Monarchs that visit Pismo Beach are a special variety.
 They have a life span of six months as opposed to that of common Monarchs who live only six weeks.
 This can be attributed to a unique fat storing system.
 However, even with an extended life span, those butterflies that leave in March will never return.